arpansahu/common_readme/AWS Deployment/nginx.md

    2. Install acme-dns Server

-      * Create folder for acme-dns and change directory
+      * Create a folder for acme-dns and change the directory

         ```
          sudo mkdir /opt/acme-dns